 \subsection{Verificarlo}

-{\bf Verificarlo}~\cite{Denis2016verificarlo, verificarloproject} is an open-source tool built upon the LLVM compiler to analyze and optimize floating-point computation in large programs.
-Verificarlo replaces at compilation time each floating point operation by a custom call.
-After compilation, the program can run with various backends to explore FP issues and optimisations.
-Verificarlo instruments FP operations at the optimised Intermediate Representation level (IR).
-This provides two main advantages: 1) Verificarlo can operate on any source language supported by the LLVM ecosystem, including C and C++ through {\tt clang}, and Fortran through {\tt flang}; 2) Verificarlo instrumentation operates after all the other front-end and middle-end optimisation passes capturing most compiler effects on FP operations.
+{\bf Verificarlo}~\cite{Denis2016verificarlo, verificarloproject} is an open-source tool, built upon the LLVM compiler, to analyze and optimize floating-point computations in large programs.
+At compilation time, Verificarlo replaces each floating point operation by a custom call.
+At runtime, the program can be executed with various backends to explore different FP issues and optimisations.
+Verificarlo instruments FP operations at the optimised Intermediate Representation level (IR), yielding two main advantages: 1) Verificarlo can operate on any source language supported by the LLVM ecosystem, including C and C++ through {\tt clang}, and Fortran through {\tt flang}; 2) Verificarlo instrumentation takes place after all the other front-end and middle-end optimisation passes, thus capturing most compiler effects on FP operations.

 The two major backends are the Variable Precision (VPREC) backend and the Monte Carlo Arithmetic (MCA) backend.

-\textbf{VPREC backend}~\cite{Chatelain2019automatic} transparently emulates lower precisions that fit into the original FP type.
+\textbf{VPREC}~\cite{Chatelain2019automatic} is a backend that transparently emulates lower precisions that fit into the original FP type.
 For example, if the original program uses {\tt binary64} (double) numbers, the user can emulate FP formats with a pseudo-mantissa of size $t \in [1, 52]$ and an exponent of size $r \in [2, 11]$.
-VPREC intercepts each FP operation, performs the computation in double precision and rounds the result to the emulated precision and range.
-VPREC has been carefully designed to correctly handle overflow, underflows, and denormals.
+VPREC intercepts each FP operation, performs the computation in double precision, and rounds the result to the emulated precision and range.
+VPREC has been carefully designed to correctly handle overflow, underflow, and denormals.